 Becoming a fully qualified electrician

 Beginning with an apprenticeship has traditionally been the most popular pathway to fully qualified status.
 Although they were sometimes considered a second choice to university placement, the popularity of apprenticeships in Great Britain is soaring and there are now more apprenticeships available than ever before.
+If you are not a school leaver, see our guide to apprenticeships for adults.
 Research shows that around half of current school leavers actually favour an apprenticeship over further education because they are seen to be a fast track to a successful career.

 After completing the classroom and workshop levels, you’ll hold part one of the City & Guilds qualification and be considered a qualified electrician.
 You can then opt to be assessed at your place of work before taking an AM2 exam at a local centre.